 The resort has provided bicycles and golf carts to help their guest to roam around the resort.
 Alternatively, there are private shuttles and a minibus available throughout the day.

 Guided Segway tours are also available within the resort near the ecological nature reserve.

 Not far from the Punta Cana airport is the Puntacana Village.
 A self-sustained village of the staff of the resort with a hospital, schools, shops, restaurants and other amenities.

-Near the village, you can find one the Puntacana hotel properties which is the Four Points by Sheraton.
+Near the village, you can find one of the Puntacana hotel properties which is the Four Points by Sheraton.

 Within the main complex of the Puntacana village, you can find a great selection of restaurants and bars with relaxing and friendly vibes open to the public.

-Visiting Punta Cana has been a great relaxing and an excellent trip for me, learning the sustainable way of living in this region of the Caribbean.
+Visiting Punta Cana has been a great relaxing and excellent trip for me, learning the sustainable way of living in this region of the Caribbean.

 Special thanks to the Puntacana Resorts & Club and the Puntacana Ecological Foundation for their warm welcome and invitation to visit the Dominican Republic.
 All opinions and words are my own.